2i2c-org/infrastructure/docs/howto/configure/data-access.md

 This is a very important step.
 If you don't do this you won't see the changes applied.

-You can restart the hub by heading to `https://<hub_url>/hub/admin` (you need to be logged in as admin), clicking the "Shutdown Hub" button, and waiting for it to come back up.
+You can restart the hub by heading to `https://{{ hub_url }}/hub/admin` (you need to be logged in as admin), clicking the "Shutdown Hub" button, and waiting for it to come back up.

 You can now test the requester pays access by starting a server on the hub and running the below code in a script or Notebook.